braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview/phone_number_migration.md

 - Your existing WhatsApp Business Account has a valid payment method in **Payment Settings**.
 - Your business phone number has two-step verification turned off.
 If you own your WhatsApp Business Account, you can turn off two-step verification on their number in the WhatsApp Manager.
 Otherwise, you must ask your Solution Provider to turn it off for you.

-For information on migrating your WhatsApp phone number, see Meta's documentation for [Migrating phone numbers between WhatsApp Business Accounts via embedded signup](https://developers.facebook.com/docs/whatsapp/business-management-api/guides/migrate-phone-to-different-waba/).
+For information on migrating your WhatsApp phone number, see Meta's documentation for [Migrating phone numbers between WhatsApp Business Accounts via Embedded Signup](https://developers.facebook.com/docs/whatsapp/business-management-api/guides/migrate-phone-to-different-waba/).

 ## Migrating your WhatsApp phone number